dgis/emu48android/ReadMe.txt

 BUILD

 Emu48 for Android is built with Android Studio 3.3 (2019).
-And to generate a installable APK file with a real Android device, it MUST be signed.
+And to generate an installable APK file with a real Android device, it MUST be signed.

 Either use Android Studio:
 * In menu "Build"